Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Power Imbalance Allocation Control

 On the dynamics of $u_s$, it can be observed from (\ref{eq:piac_u}) that $u_s$ converges exponentially with a speed that can be accelerated by increasing the control gain coefficient $k$ which does not depend on any parameters of the power system and the cost functions.
 Hence, when the dynamics of the voltages are considered which does not influence the dynamics of $u_s$ in (\ref{eq:piac_u}), the power supply and demand can also be balanced.

 On the control gain coefficient $k$, we remark that it does neither depend on the parameters of the system nor on the economic power dispatch problem, and can be set very large from the perspective of theoretical analysis.
 However, it relies on how sensitive the control devices are to the fluctuation of power imbalance.
 In this case, it can be tuned according to the response time of the control devices and the desired range of the frequency deviation.
+The control actuators of traditional hydraulic and steam turbines are their governor systems.
+For details of the model of the governor system and its response time, we refer to \cite[chapter 9,11]{Kundur1994}.

 By Assumption \ref{assumption3}, the PIAC method requires that all the nodes in $\mathcal{V}_M\cup\mathcal{V}_F$ can communicate with the coordinator.
 However, our initial numerical experiments show that PIAC can still restore the nominal frequency even without all the frequency deviation collected, where the estimated power imbalance converges to the actual power imbalance although not exponentially.
 This is because PIAC includes the integral control which drives the synchronized frequency deviation to zero.